yeastrc/proxl-import-metamorpheus/README.md

                             the search.

      -l or --linker       : Optional.
-If the linker was not set to the built-in "DSS" or "DSSO" linkers using the GUI and a user-defined linker was used in this search (such as BS3 or EDC), use this to specify the linker name that proxl will recognize.
-See below for currently-supported values.
+If the linker was not set to the built-in "DSS" or "DSSO" linkers using the GUI, you must use this to specify the name of the cross-linker (e.g., edc or bs3).
+Proxl will attempt to match this name to cross-linkers it knows about.
+Unknown linkers may be uploaded to proxl, but some features (such as marking linkable positions in proteins) may not be available.
+See below for list of known linkers.

  Example: